glottsi/SeducerEngine/README.md

 `scenario.json` -  _don't change the name_ - a json file containing the scenario Title and Description.

-`1/` -  _name the folders incrementally ie 1,2,3,4_ - folder to contains the choices and reaction videos for each.
+`A1/` -  _name the folders incrementally ie A1, A2, A3, B1, B2 ..._ - folder to contains the choices and reaction videos for each. the default branch is A, the game start on A branch at position 1 (A1)

-`1/options.json` -  _don't change the name_ - the json to build our buttons with, the object in this file is defined like this:
+`A1/options.json` -  _don't change the name_ - the json to build our buttons with, the object in this file is defined like this:

   ```
  [
    {
     "ButtonType": "Win",
+    "Path": null, // if this choice will keep the player on the same branch, leave it null
-    "Label": "say hi",
+    "Label": "choice 1",
-    "VideoFilename": "say_hi.mp4"
+    "VideoFilename": "choice1.mp4"
   },
   {
     "ButtonType": "Lose",
-    "Label": "say something dumb",
-    "VideoFilename": "loser.avi"
+    "Path": {
+      "Branch": "B", // the branch this choice will navigate us to
+      "StartPosition": "1" // the position in the branch to start at
     },
+    "Label": "choice 2",
+    "VideoFilename": "choice2.avi"
+  },
   {
     "ButtonType": "End",
+    "Path": null,
-    "Label": "say something so terrible the game ends immidiately",
+    "Label": "end the game",
     "VideoFilename": "gameover.avi"
   }
 ]